Edge-reflection positivity and weighted graph homomorphisms: Homomorphisms into simple graphs and edge-reflection positivity

-Szegedy \cite{SZ7} characterized which graph invariants are partition functions of real edge coloring models in terms of multiplicativity and edge reflection positivity.
-To describe this characterization we need some definitions.

-Let $\G':=\G\cup\{O\}$, where $O$ denotes the \emph{circle}, the graph with one edge and no vertices.
-Note that if $h$ is a $k$-color edge coloring model, then $p_h(O)=k$.
-For any $l\in \N$, an \emph{$l$-fragment} is a graph which has $l$ of its vertices labeled $1$ up to $l$, each having degree one.
+To describe the concept of edge-reflection positivity we need some definitions.
+Let $\bigcirc$ denote the pair $(\emptyset, \{1\})$, which we will call the \emph{circle}.
+Although technically it is not a graph, the circle can be thought of as the graph with one edge and no vertices.
+Let $\G'$ be the set consisting of disjoint unions of elements of $\G$ and finitely many circles.
+Note that if $h$ is a $k$-color edge-coloring model, then $p_h(\bigcirc)=k$.
+For any $l\in \N$, an \emph{$l$-fragment} is an element of $\G'$, which has $l$ of its vertices labeled $1$ up to $l$, each having degree one.
 These labeled vertices are called the \emph{open ends} of the fragment.
 An edge connected to an open end is called a \emph{half edge}.
 Let $\F_l$ be the collection of all $l$-fragments.
-We can identify $\F_0$ with $\G',$ the collection of all graphs.
+We can identify $\F_0$ with $\G'$.
 Define a gluing operation $*:\F_l\times \F_{l}\to \G'$ as follows: for $F,H\in \F_l$ connect the neighbors of identically labeled open ends with an edge and then delete the open ends; the resulting graph is denoted by $F*H$.
 Note that by gluing two half edges, of which both their endpoints are open ends, one creates a circle.